Ni Freud ni tu mamá

-"Ni Freud Ni Tu Mamá" (English: "Neither Freud Nor Your Mother") is a song by Spanish-born Mexican singer and actress Belinda from her second studio album, Utopía (2006).
+"Ni Freud Ni Tu Mamá" (English: "Neither Freud Nor Your Mother") is a song by Spanish singer-songwriter and actress Belinda from her second studio album, Utopía (2006).
 It was produced by Greg Wells and written by Belinda, Nacho Peregrín, Wells and Shelly Peiken.
 The song was released as the lead single from Utopía on September 19, 2006, by EMI Televisa Music.
 The English version, "If We Were", is Belinda's most successful crossover single to date.

 Release

 "Ni Freud Ni Tu Mamá" debuted on August 21, 2006, on the Mexican radio stations and became a top-five hit single in Central and South America.

 The single was released on iTunes on September 19, 2006 and the song was used as the opening theme for the Mexican telenovela, Código Postal, in Univision Puerto Rico.
 The English version of the song, titled "If We Were", was featured on the re-release of Utopía, known as Utopía², and it was also released as a single on iTunes on August 28, 2007.